EquinoxTheGryph/EquinoxCommissions/README.md

 ### Can I reupload it to FA, DA, Twitter, etc.?
 As long as you credit me appropriately, YES!
 You have my permission.

+Feel free to use it as an icon, set as your banner, use in your streams, etc.

-Please use these tags in your post:
+#### Please use these tags in your post:
   - Twitter: @EquinoxTheGryph
   - FurAffinity: @Aphelion1

 ### Can I resell and/or commercialize it?
 NO. You do can not resell it.
 Period.

 No, not even for NFTs.

 ### Do you support NFTs?
 Cryptocurrencies?
 NO. I do not support NFTs or Cryptocurrencies as they are a menace to the enviroment and are riddled with scams and pyramid schemes.